 Why Should Businesses Adopt Intrapreneurship Programs?

 Business owners and managers are usually obsessed with improving "the bottom line."
-With this mentality, investors and executives share expectations for constant improvements in profits and market share.
+With this mentality, investors and executives share expectations for constant profits and market share improvements.
 However, achieving these lofty goals is rarely easy.
 The management team for any organization is increasingly under fire if they do not keep expenses under control while also increasing sales.
 What are the most successful strategies for dealing with this ongoing struggle?

 Two words come to mind: "innovation" and "intrapreneurship."
 We see daily examples of companies going out of business when they fail to innovate.
 On the flip side of the innovation coin, new products and services allow businesses to move their enterprise to the next level.
 But how can companies improve their odds of generating new ideas that lead to "the next new thing?"

 While entrepreneurs like Larry Page and Sergey Brin of Google are responsible for many notable examples of successful innovation, there are practical limits to what individuals can accomplish operating on their own in risky entrepreneurial ventures.
 This is why the concept of intrapreneurship can serve as a practical strategy for innovation within existing companies.